Cytosine glycol

 Cytosine glycols are intermediate unstable products of cytosine oxidation.
 These, in turn, are thought to undergo deamination to uracil glycol, dehydration to 5-hydroxycytosine, or both deamination and dehydration to 5-hydroxyuracil.
+Its name indicates its major structural nature: a glycol derivative of cytosine, as the apparent 1,2-dihydroxylation of its alkene region.

 The lifetime of cytosine glycols are enhanced in double-stranded DNA compared to the free nucleoside.